Import and Export data in Azure Cache for Redis

 Export allows you to export the data stored in Azure Cache for Redis to Redis compatible RDB file(s).
 You can use this feature to move data from one Azure Cache for Redis instance to another or to another Redis server.
 During the export process, a temporary file is created on the VM that hosts the Azure Cache for Redis server instance.
 Then, the file is uploaded to the chosen storage account.
 When the export operation completes with either a status of success or failure, the temporary file is deleted.

-2. Select Choose Storage Container and to display a list of available storage accounts.
+Select Choose Storage Container and to display a list of available storage accounts.
 Select the storage account you want.
-The storage account must be in the same subscription and region as your cache.
+The storage account must be in the same region as your cache.
+If you're using managed identity for authentication, the storage account can be in a different subscription.
+Otherwise, the storage account must be in the same subscription as your cache.

 Important

-• If your cache data export to Firewall-enabled storage accounts fails, refer to How to export if I have firewall enabled on my storage account?
+- If your cache data export to Firewall-enabled storage accounts fails, refer to What if I have firewall enabled on my storage account?

 For more information, see Azure storage account overview.